premchander-revature/interviewquestions/Java Automation/testing-automation.md

 <summary><b>Show Answer</b></summary>
 <blockquote>

-No. Glue Code not quite a test suite.
+No. Glue Code is not quite a test suite.
 We need to do a couple of more things to get a suite up and running.

 We need to create CucumberTestRunner class annotated with @CucumberOptions and @RunWith annotations.